-This is where when you defeat an enemy, one or two more show up in its place, and so on until you perform some kind of specific attack to kill it for good.
-Named for the Hydra from Greek mythology, which had nine heads that grew two more heads whenever one was chopped off; the only way to destroy it was to cut off the heads and cauterize the stumps with fire before the head was able to grow back and multiply.
-Compare to Asteroids Monsters, in which a monster when destroyed divides into several smaller versions of itself and you have to keep killing them until they are dead for good.
+Kudos (Greek!) to Hercules for thinking outside the ampitheatre on this one [...] but it seems to me there was another way out.
+If he had just kept chopping, eventually the creature would have had a hundred thousand heads, making it look something like venomous reptilian broccoli.
+Then it would have tipped over and been no threat to anyone.
+People could come up and laugh at it, it would have been a great tourist attraction.This is where when you defeat an enemy, one or two more show up in its place, and so on until you perform some kind of specific attack to kill it for good.
+Named for the Hydra from Greek mythology, which had nine heads that grew two more heads whenever one was chopped off;note the only way to destroy it was to cut off the heads and cauterize the stumps with fire before the head was able to grow back and multiply.
+Compare to Asteroids Monsters, in which a destroyed monster divides into several smaller versions of itself and you have to keep killing them until they are dead for good.
 Expect a lot of decapitation, even though this is probably the worst possible strategy to use.

 open/close all folders

-The Monster Society Of Evil has a literal Hydra created by Mister Mind, which when it loses a head grows it back with the head of another animal.
+- The Monster Society of Evil has a literal Hydra created by Mister Mind, which when it loses a head grows it back with the head of another animal.
 Captain Marvel causes its heads to fight over meat, killing it.

-Madrox the Multiple Man of X-Factor has the power of Me's a Crowd, but it usually works like the Hydra Problem from his enemies' point of view because he involuntarily creates a copy of himself when struck.
+- Madrox the Multiple Man of X-Factor has the power of Self-Duplication, but it usually works like the Hydra Problem from his enemies' point of view because he involuntarily creates a copy of himself when struck.
 Punch him, and suddenly he has backup.
 The answer to beating him is a One-Hit Kill (Pretty Little Headshots don't create copies), restraining him so that he can't receive a sufficient blow (punching a wall would suffice, so you'd better tie him up tight), or employing a method that doesn't involve direct force (poison, for example).

-This concept is the origin behind the name of the terrorist organization HYDRA in Marvel Comics, though in practice it's essentially a boast about their never ending Redshirt Army.
+- This concept is the origin behind the name of the terrorist organization HYDRA in Marvel Comics, though in practice it's essentially a boast about their never ending Redshirt Army.
 Their motto is "Cut off one head, two more take its place".
 In Captain America: The First Avenger, this sets up one of Colonel Phillips' (played by Tommy Lee Jones) CMOA when, after shooting a HYDRA mook who just shouted the line, quips "Let's go find two more."
 It also sets up the many times that an Anti-Hero decided to see whether the creed was literal at an individual level: with all the superheroes and supervillains running around, it would after all be easy to make an army of mooks with a twisted healing factor.
 The surviving mooks are often quite dismayed to realize that it's not.

-The Superman villain Riot has a similar power to Multiple Man.
+- The Superman villain Riot has a similar power to Multiple Man.
 Defeating him requires indirect methods like cutting off his air supply or catching him in a net.

 Films — Animated